thingsdb/python-thingsdb/README.md

     it's ID and with conversion the `#` will be extracted.
 When this argument is `False`, the `*args` stay untouched.
     Defaults to `True`.
+- *\*\*kwargs (any, optional)*:
+     Arguments which are injected as the procedure arguments.
+    Instead of by name, the arguments may also be parsed using positional arguments but not both at the same time.

 #### Returns